 Eat plenty of these for a healthy heart.

-• Chia seeds – rich in soluble fiber and omega-3 that are super for heart health.
+Chia seeds – rich in soluble fiber and omega-3 which are great for heart health.

-• Avocado – has been shown in studies to reduce the risk of cardiovascular disease.
+Avocado – studies have shown it can reduce the risk of cardiovascular disease.

-• Almonds – have proven to be effective for balancing cholesterol levels
+Almonds – have proven effective for balancing cholesterol levels

-• Chickpeas – rich in several vitamins and minerals that are essential for heart and blood vessels.
+Chickpeas – rich in several vitamins and minerals that are essential for the heart and blood vessels.

-• Whole grains like oats, quinoa, and wild rice are rich in both soluble and insoluble fibers, vitamins, minerals, and slow-release carbohydrates.
+Whole grains like oats, quinoa, and wild rice are rich in both soluble and insoluble fiber, vitamins, minerals, and slow-release carbohydrates.

 Supplements & herbs for a healthy heart

-Certain nutrients consistently appear in studies and in the experience of naturopaths and nutritional practitioners around the world.
-These are some of the most important supplements you can take to provide extra care for your heart and circulatory system:
+Certain nutrients recur in studies and experience from naturopaths and nutritional medicine practitioners around the world.
+These are some of the most important supplements you can take to take extra good care of your heart and blood system:

 Habits for a healthy heart

-Of all the organs in the body, the heart and blood vessels are perhaps those that adapt most quickly to our lifestyle choices.
-When we exercise, our pulse increases and the body has an opportunity to adapt to a more active lifestyle.
-When we meditate or rest deeply, we give our entire system a chance to recover and release "calm and relaxation hormones" through the bloodstream.
+Of all organs in the body, the heart and blood vessels are perhaps those that adapt most quickly to our lifestyle choices.
+When we move our bodies, our pulse increases and the body gets the opportunity to adapt to a more active lifestyle.
+When we meditate or rest deeply, we give our entire system the opportunity to recover and send out "calm and relaxation hormones" through the bloodstream.
 The habits that have proven especially important for the heart are:

 Exercise

-20 minutes of physical activity daily has been shown to lower blood pressure, balance cholesterol levels, support the immune system, reduce stress, and contribute to feelings of happiness and satisfaction.
+20 minutes of physical activity per day has been shown to lower blood pressure, balance cholesterol levels, support the immune system, reduce stress, and contribute to feelings of happiness and satisfaction.

 Meditate

-An effective way to manage stress and trigger the body's "rest-and-digest system," which provides an incredible number of health benefits; especially for the heart.
+An effective way to manage stress and trigger the body's "rest-and-digest system," which provides incredibly many health benefits; not least for the heart.

 Good sleep